Haile Selassie Gugsa: Life sentence

 In 1946, after continued requests for extradition, Haile Selassie Gugsa was returned to the Ethiopians.
 In 1947, he stood trial and was declared a fascist collaborator and a traitor.
 Haile Selassie Gugsa then threw himself on the mercy of the Emperor.
 As a result, his death sentence was commuted to life imprisonment.
 He was placed under house arrest at Gore, and later at Ambo for twenty-eight years.
 His Italian-supplied honorific title of Ras was not recognised and he reverted to his old title of Dejazmach.

 In 1947, eastern Tigray was incorporated into western Tigray and was governed by Ras Seyum Mangasha as hereditary prince of all Tigray.
 Dejazmach Haile Selassie Gugsa and his side of the family of Emperor Yohannes IV fell from grace.
 They no longer enjoyed favour either from the Emperor in Addis Ababa or from Ras Seyum Mangasha in Tigray.

 The Derg and Death

 In 1974, the Derg toppled the Ethiopian monarchy and Dejazmach Haile Selassie Gugsa was freed.
 However, even after he was released, the Derg continued to regard him as a fascist collaborator and as a traitor to his country.
 Haile Selassie Gugsa remained under effective house arrest at Ambo in western Ethiopia from that point on although technically no longer a state prisoner.
-Haile Selassie Gugsa died in early 1985.
+Haile Selassie Gugsa died in early 1985 for unknown causes.
+It is not completely excluded that the Derg contributed to his demise, as in that period a number of old fascist collaborators died under unclear circumstances across Ethiopia.
+Those deaths were linked to a possible retaliation against Italy for its support on Siad Barre's Somali Democratic Republic regime.